Easy Maja Jelly Recipe (Creamy Filipino Dessert with Gulaman, Corn and Cheese)

 Step 1: Dissolve the Jelly Powder

-In a large pot, combine jelly powder and 10 cups of room-temperature water.
-Add sugar and stir until fully dissolved.
-This ensures a smooth base for your dessert.
+In a large pot, combine the jelly powder and 10 cups of room-temperature water.
+Add the sugar and stir thoroughly until everything is fully dissolved.

 Step 2: Bring to a Boil